+The Respondent indicated that the subject land value had bee adjusted by +5% for corner lot influence and -25% because of the access problem.
 The Respondent indicated that the Sunridge sale is only one sale and what it may suggest as to the value of the improvements can not be accepted as being typical.
+Further it is inappropriate to compare the Sunridge property with the subject as the zoning is not the same and the formula the City used to develop the land value is different from the subject as well.
 With respect to the Highfield comparison, the owners indicate that this property required a \$1,000.000 expenditure on the building to suite the intended purposes therefore it is obvious that the owners see considerable future value in the improvements on this site.
 The Respondent pointed out that car dealerships in prime locations often trade in the market and continue to operate as car dealerships.
-The Complainant's theory that there the improvement on these lands are of a lesser value has not been proven and the CARB should confirm the assessment.
+The Complainant's theory that where the improvement on these lands are of a lesser value has not been proven and the CARB should confirm the assessment.